Join a guided tour of the permanent collection, on Saturdays and Sundays at 3 pm.

-Armitage's first one man show was held at the Gimpel Fils Gallery in London in 1952.
-The significance of his contribution to British sculpture was confirmed in 1958 at the 29th Venice Biennale where he was awarded the prize for the best British Sculptor under 45.
+Armitage's first solo show was held at the Gimpel Fils Gallery in London in 1952.
+The significance of his contribution to British sculpture was confirmed in 1958 at the 29th Venice Biennale where he was awarded the prize for best British Sculptor under 45.
 His international success was confirmed in 1956 when he was awarded first prize in a competition for a war memorial for the town of Kretfield in Germany.

 He traveled extensively throughout the 1960's.
 In 1964, he was a visiting professor at the University of Caracas, Venezuela and in 1970 at Boston University, Massachusetts.
 From 1974 to 1979 he was a visiting tutor at the Royal College of Art, London.
 A major retrospective of his work was held at the Art Curial in Paris in 1985.
 Other exhibits include the Seoul Olympics in 1988, the Yorkshire Sculpture Park in 1996 and the Millennium Sculpture Exhibition in Holland Park, London in 2000.
 He became a Royal Academician in 1994.
 Kenneth Armitage died in London on January 22, 2002.